Head of research / Podcast producer at experimentQ

 Co-founder & CEO at Qodemo.com, Netherlands

 Qodemo (founded in 2012 as Dreamups.org) was created with the goal to organize and share all world's open-source engineering knowledge.
-To achieve that goal, we set out to build the best knowledge documentation software technology, then offer free engineering DIY guides to empower local communities in solving their own challenges - being it sanitation, energy, transportation, housing, farming and so on.
-Qodemo is now pending a major EU research grant, shifting its product towards education and I am stepping down from CEO position.
+To achieve that goal, we set out to build the best knowledge documentation technology, with a focus on DIY hardware guides to empower local communities in solving their own challenges - being it sanitation, energy, transportation, housing, farming and so on.

 Europe hackerspace roadtrip research